Gluten Free Pita Bread

 - Coconut Oil: Melted.
 You can also use olive or vegetable oil, if that’s what you have on hand.

-Making gluten-free pita bread is nice and simple, and it takes less than 30 minutes total!
-Just follow the detailed instructions below.
+Making pita is nice and simple, and it takes less than 30 minutes total!
+Take a look at the photos here, then follow the detailed instructions in the recipe card.

-Form Dough Discs: On a floured surface, roll a scoop of dough (about 4 tbsp) into a ball and then flatten it to be about ⅛-¼-inch thick.
+- Form Dough Discs: On a floured surface, roll a scoop of dough (about 1/4 cup) into a ball and then flatten it to be about ⅛-¼-inch thick.

 Tips for Success